Aviancer/amouse/README.md

 A: A serial mouse is pretty anachronistic these days, but there's plenty of people who enjoy retro hardware and might find this rather useful.
 It also makes for a nice wordplay with 'a mouse' and 'anachromous'.

 Q: Why a serial mouse?
-A: Lots of people enjoy playing with retro PC hardware and I wanted there to be something that's easy with minimal hardware to use as a serial mouse while the latter are becoming increasingly rare or break.
+A: Lots of people enjoy playing with retro PC hardware and I wanted there to be something that's easy with minimal hardware to use as a serial mouse while the latter are becoming increasingly rare or are breaking.

 Q: Anachromous isn't a word.
 A: Neither is that a question.
 However it sounds like it should be a word.